Diplomatic uniform: Russia and the Soviet Union

 In 1834, the Russian Empire introduced diplomatic uniforms.
 As worn until 1917 these were of dark green (almost black) cloth with bicorn hats and braiding according to rank.
 Regulations introduced in 1904 specified six variations of the dark green uniform, depending on the nature of the occasion for which it was worn.
 These included plain uniforms without gold braid for office wear, plus white knee breeches and stocking for court functions when royalty were present.
 Peaked caps and epaulettes of military style were specified for street wear or informal occasions when the bicorn or braided tailcoat was considered unsuitable.

 After the Russian Revolution, a document entitled "Short Instruction on Adhering to the Accepted Bourgeois Society Etiquette Rules" by the People's Commissariat for Foreign Affairs (NKID) instructed the revolutionary diplomats to wear jackets on formal occasions.
 From 1923 to 1924, Moscow newspapers debated whether the wearing of civilian Western dress and thereby "bourgeois society symbols, which are totally alien to the spirit of the Workers' and Peasants' State" was appropriate, and there were calls for a Soviet diplomatic uniform to be introduced.

 But it was not until 1943 that a uniform was introduced for NKID staff, consisting of a three-piece uniform suit with gold-plated buttons and shoulder straps.
 The everyday uniform was grey and the dress uniform, which included a dagger, was black.
 Accoutrements included a coat, raincoat, hat and an ornate cap with the diplomatic insignia.
 The black dress uniform was similar to the Nazi SS uniform; the Soviet diplomat Victor Israelyan recounted that during World War II he was once given the Hitler salute and a loud "Heil Hitler!" by a German prisoner of war who mistook him for an SS officer.

 The wearing of uniform by all Soviet diplomats on formal occasions was officially discontinued in 1954; thereafter only ambassadors continued to wear the dress uniform, without the dagger, on special occasions.
-Senior officials of the Soviet Ministry of Foreign Affairs still wore a double-breasted black uniform (or white for the ones assigned in a country with a tropical climate) with gold braided cuffs and collar patches when attending credential presentations by foreign ambassadors, as late as the 1980s.
+Senior officials of the Soviet Ministry of Foreign Affairs still wore a double-breasted black uniform (or white for the ones assigned to a country with a tropical climate) with gold braided cuffs and collar patches when attending credential presentations by foreign ambassadors, as late as the 1980s.
 Following the breakup of the Soviet Union these uniforms ceased to be worn in 1991, though they were not formally abolished.
 In 2001 a black diplomatic uniform was re-introduced resembling the former Soviet model except for new insignia and blue-green collar patches.
-Russia now maintains such uniforms for rare occasions.
+Russia now maintains such uniforms for wear on rare occasions.